 Should I sign outgoing messages when contacts are not using OpenPGP?

-We tend to believe, signing messages in general is a good idea.
-Often times your contact may not be using OpenPGP (yet).
-But signing your message allows to verify if the message has been tampered with and check if it is indeed coming from you or an imposter.
-While both aspects may not be immediately obvious to a person receiving a signed message but unfamiliar with OpenPGP, both aspects can be checked at any point in time once the recipient decides they want to take a closer look at the message in question.
+We believe, signing emails by default is a good idea.
+Even though your contact may not be using OpenPGP (yet), adding a signature to your message will allow to verify if the message has been tampered with and check if it is indeed coming from you or an imposter.

 This messages is OpenPGP signed.
-To verify the signature and integrity of this message, please install OpenPGP on your system.
+To verify the signature and integrity of this message, consider installing OpenPGP on your system.

 GPG Mail installed